aetheric-oss/svc-assets/docs/conops.md

 # Concept of Operations - `svc-assets`

-DELEGATION: only allows for one level delegation.
+Note on delegation: only allows for one level delegation.
 Only allows for asset group delegations.
 If user wants to delegate a single asset, a group must be created for this asset.